shaikhq/agentic-rag-db2/README.md

 * **Granite Embedding Model**: `granite-embedding-30m-english-Q6_K.gguf` for semantic search
 * **Language Models**: Additional models as needed for local inference

-All APIs share these models to ensure consistency and reduce storage overhead.
+The API uses these models to ensure consistency and reduce storage overhead.

 ## Quick Start